 Standards of living are difficult to measure, but indicators of social development are available.
-A basic measure, Gross Domestic Product (GDP) per capita, is the value of all goods and services produced within a region over a given time period, averaged per person.
-A more advanced metric, the Human Development Index (HDI), considers life expectancy, education, and GDP.
-The three highest HDI-ranked countries in the world are Norway, Switzerland, and Australia.1 Many of the indicators discussed below are used to measure progress towards the Millennium Development Goals (MDG), a set of targets agreed upon by United Nations member states as crucial for global human progress.
+A basic measure, per capita Gross Domestic Product (GDP), is the value of all goods and services produced within a region over a given time period, averaged per person.
+A more advanced metric, the Human Development Index (HDI), considers life expectancy, education, and Gross National Income (GNI).
+The three highest HDI-ranked countries are Norway, Switzerland, and Ireland.1 Many of the indicators discussed below are used to measure progress towards the Sustainable Development Goals (SDGs), a set of targets agreed upon by United Nations member states as crucial for global human progress.

 - Global population is projected to reach 9.8 billion by 2050, with 6.7 billion people living in urban areas—a 68% increase from 2015.3

-- Life expectancy averages 65 years in Least Developed Countries (LDC); life expectancy at birth in the U.S. is 79 years.6
+- Life expectancy averages 65 years in Least Developed Countries (LDC); life expectancy at birth in the U.S. is 79 years.5

 - Globally, contraceptive use is increasing.
-Currently, contraceptive use is 3.8 times higher today when compared to 1970 and is 32 times higher in least developed countries.7 However, 20-40% of women of reproductive age still don’t have access to contraceptives in 50 countries.8
+In 2019, contraceptive use was 1.7 times higher than in 1990 and is 6 times higher in LDC.6 However, more than 20% of women of reproductive age in 15 countries still do not have access to contraceptives.7

 World Population, Urban and Rural, 1950-20503

 - In 2015, 0.73 billion people lived below the world poverty line of $1.90 USD per day, down from 1.9 billion in 1990.8